Dealing with Pests

 Moths and carpet beetles damage woollen carpets or rugs in your home.
-You can buy ‘killer kits’ to tackle them from any pest control company which will help to tackle the problem.
+You can buy ‘killer kits’ from any pest control company which will help to tackle the problem.

 Tiny holes in your clothing could be a sign that you have an infestation of clothes moths, particularly if found in clothes made of wool and silk.
 It is the larvae that causes the damage.
 Adult moths cannot feed on fabrics.

 You can buy moth traps and place them in any wardrobes and cupboards where you store your clothes.
 Washing all of your clothes will kill the eggs.